saplingjs/sapling-website/docs/models.md

 A huge reason why developing with Sapling is much faster than other frameworks is because models are **completely optional**.
 By default, any call to Sapling's data API will be accepted, and the structure of data is inferred from what it's sent.
 Even after defining a model, Sapling will still accept data for fields that are sent, but not defined in the model.

 !> When Sapling is running in [production mode](/production), or its configuration contains `"strict": true`, the data structure is no longer inferred from requests, and you must define all the models fully.
-Requests to undefined models, or containing undefined fields for a defined model, will result in an error.
+Requests to undefined models will result in an error.
+Any fields sent not defined in the model will be silently ignored.

 ## Structure